-Today, the Gospel tells us about Jesus, who says, very simply: "I am the living bread which came down from heaven" (Jn 6:51).
-Before the crowd, the Son of God identifies himself with the most common and ordinary food - bread: "I am the bread".
-Among those who are listening to him, some start arguing among themselves (cf. v.
-52): how can Jesus give us his own flesh to eat?
-Even we today ask ourselves this question, but with wonder and gratitude.
-Here are two attitudes on which to reflect: wonder and gratitude before the miracle of the Eucharist.
+Today, the Gospel tells us about Jesus, who says, very simply: "I am the living bread that came down from heaven" (Jn 6:51).
+Before the crowd, the Son of God identifies himself with the most common and ordinary foodbread: "I am the bread".
+Among those who are listening to Him, some start arguing among themselves (cf. v.
+52): how can Jesus give us His own flesh to eat?
+Even today, we ask ourselves this question, but with wonder and gratitude.
+Here are two attitudes to reflect on: wonder and gratitude before the miracle of the Eucharist.

-First: wonder, because Jesus' words surprise us.
-But Jesus always surprises us, always.
+Firstly: wonder, because Jesus' words surprise us.
+But Jesus always surprises us, always!
 Also today, in the lives of each one of us, Jesus keeps surprising us.
 The bread from heaven is a gift that exceeds all expectations.
 Those who do not grasp Jesus' way remain suspicious: it seems impossible, even inhuman, to eat the flesh of another (cf. v.
 54).
-Flesh and blood, however, are the humanity of the Saviour, his very life offered as a nourishment for our own.
+Flesh and blood, however, are the humanity of the Saviour, His very life offered as a nourishment for our own.

 And this brings us to the second attitude: gratitude.
 First: wonder.
-Now, gratitude, because we recognize Jesus where he makes himself present for us and with us.
-He makes himself bread for us.
+Now, gratitude, because we recognize Jesus where He makes Himself present for us and with us.
+He makes Himself bread for us.
 "Whoever eats my flesh remains in me and I in him" (cf. v.
 56).
-Christ, true man, knows well that one must eat to live.
-But he also knows that this is not enough.
-After multiplying the earthly bread (cf. Jn 6:1-14), he prepares an even greater gift: he himself becomes true food and true drink (cf. v.
+Christ, the true man, knows well that one must eat to live.
+But He also knows that this is not enough.
+After multiplying the earthly bread (cf. Jn 6:1-14), He prepares an even greater gift: He Himself becomes true food and true drink (cf. v.
 55).
 Thank you, Lord Jesus!
-Let us say, "Thank you, thank you", with our heart.
+Let us say "Thank you, thank you" with all our heart.

-The heavenly bread, which comes from the Father, is the Son himself made flesh for us.
-This food is more than necessary because it satisfies the hunger for hope, the hunger for truth and the hunger for salvation that we all feel not in our stomachs, but in our hearts.
+The heavenly bread, which comes from the Father, is the Son Himself made flesh for us.
+This food is more than necessary because it satisfies the hunger for hope, the hunger for truth, and the hunger for salvation that we all feel not in our stomachs, but in our hearts.
 Every one of us needs the Eucharist!

-Jesus takes care of the greatest need: he saves us, nourishing our lives with his own, and he will do this forever.
-And it is thanks to him that we can live in communion with God and with each other.
+Jesus takes care of the greatest need: He saves us, nourishing our lives with His own, and He will do this forever.
+And it is thanks to Him that we can live in communion with God and with each other.
 The living and true bread is not, therefore, something magical, no. It is not something that will immediately solve all problems, but it is the very Body of Christ, that gives hope to the poor and overcomes the arrogance of those who gorge themselves at their expense.